rizquadnan/workshop-life-at-tech-backend/README.md

 Documentation is the act of having a form of media that explains the stuff needed for other Software Engineers to be able understand fully a piece of code

-Instructor Demo: add documentation for create exercise endpoint
+Instructor Demo: show complete documentation of Baret PT API

 ## Deployment